indiamcq/aeneas-choco-installer/README.md

 # aeneas-choco-installer
-Provides a command line installer for Windows via Chocolatey
+Provides a command line installer for Windows via Chocolatey (works for Win 7 & 8.1, flakky for Win 10)

 The Aeneas install process is well documented, but takes time.
 This method provides a simpler way to install.

 * Download the Download ZIP file and extract to a folder.
 * Open an Administrator command prompt at the folder that contains the install-aeneas.cmd file.
-* Type in `install-aeneas` and press enter.
+* Type in `raw-install` and press enter. (not found to work on Win 10)

 * The installer will check if Chocolatey is installed. https://chocolatey.org/
-* It will install ffmpeg if it is not found in the path. [choco package]
+* It will install ffmpeg if not already installed. [tested: local choco package]
-* It will install espeak if it is not in the path. [tested: local nupkg]
+* It will install espeak if not already installed. [tested: local choco package]
-* It will install Python 2.7 if it is not found in the path.
-If you have another Python installed you will need to manually remove that from the path.
-[Untested: local nupkg]
+* It will install Miniconda Python 2.7 if not already installed. [tested: local choco package]
-* It will add Microsoft Visual C++ Compiler for Python 2.7 [tested: local nupkg]
+* It will add Microsoft Visual C++ Compiler for Python 2.7 [tested: local choco package]
-* Then it will install four Python packages.
-[2 remote pip packages and 2 local .whl packages]
+* Then it will install three Python packages.
+[2 remote pip packages and 1 remote conda package]

 If all goes will you should see no red text.

-The installer can be re run as installed components are skipped but not all.
+The installer can be re run as installed components are skipped (except Visual C++ Compiler for Python 2.7).

-At the moment you have to approve the installations.
-This is still an alpha release.
+This is an alpha release.

+It is an unattended install, but you need to be there to see if it works as it goes along.
+There is no log file.

 To complete the set up change folder to your Aeneas folder and run the following tow commands